-• Coursework 50 %
+• Coursework

-Research Project-related assignments
+Research Project-related as signments 25%

-Project Plan
+Project Plan 25%

 • Final Exam 50 %

-One two-hour examination

 ENVR6403 ENVIRONMENTAL IMPACT ASSESSMENT

 This course provides an overview of the variety of environmental assessment tools available with the selection of the EIA for in depth treatment.
 It aims to help students understand what impact assessment is attempting to achieve and what constitutes a good EIA and EIS.
 The course will introduce participants to the fundamental principles and philosophy of EIA, including practical demonstrations for illustrative purposes.
 The course will expect students to reflect deeply on the limitations and key issues of EIA as it is currently practiced, and suggest creative solutions to advance the effectiveness of EIA as an environmental management tool.